RyanMcG/manners/README.md

 This library is the result of reading [Functional JavaScript][] and being inspired by the simplicity of the validation functions [the author][fogus] creates.
-Composing predicates is a very easy thing to do in Clojure and I wanted a library which takes advantage of that without any magic.
+Composing predicates is a very easy thing to do in Clojure and I wanted a library which takes advantage of that [without any magic](#comparisons).
 The [valip][] library takes advantage of simple predicates but it is limited to validating maps.
 Although maps are probably the most common thing to validate only working on one type of value is limiting.

-Additionally, for those who think validation libraries take themselves to seriously, manners has two dialects: [victorian](#victorian) and [modern](#modern).
+Additionally, for those who think validation libraries take themselves too seriously, manners has two dialects: [victorian](#victorian) and [modern](#modern).

 ## Usage &amp; Dialect

-<a id="victorian"></a>
 ### Victorian

 First some terms vital to the victorian manner's lexicon.